 - Effective heating – The heater provides effective continuous heating even when used at the lowest setting

 - Energy-saving – You would save a lot of energy and money when you install the baseboard heater in your home.
 The cost reduction would be noticed in your electricity bills

-- Easy to install – The heater is very easy to install with hookups on both sides of the unit
+- Easy to install – This most efficient electric garage heater is very easy to install with hookups on both sides of the unit

 - Efficient operation – The unit radiates heat effectively in the room keeping you warm and comfortable all the time

 - Convenient installation

 - No built-in thermostat

 Get the soothing warmth and comfort you deserve during the winter with the PLF1504 Heater.
 The heater is well treated with a heat transfer liquid that helps the heater to spread heat evenly and quickly too.

 These replacing hot water baseboard heaters are equipped with a cutoff function that prevents overheating making them safe to use.
 This is a hydronic heater with steady heating power.
 It is safe to operate on the floor, carpet, or tiles.
 This cleaning hot water baseboard heater is ultra-quiet but has to be hardwired with a thermostat.
 The unit has no built-in thermostat.

 - Convenient – The unit is convenient to use with a thermostat.
 You don’t have to bother waking up to turn it on or off.
 The thermostat does its job creditably.